Oil Pulling for White Teeth: 5 Shocking Results You Can See in 14 Days

 get rid of dry mouth after oil pulling

 A key benefit of oil pulling for white teeth is that the practice actively stimulates salivary flow, coating your mouth in a protective layer of moisture.
-After just a few days, you will likely wake up feeling significantly more hydrated and comfortable.
+After merely a few days, it is pretty sure that you will get up feeling much hydrated and comfortable.

 reduced plaque after oil pulling